-The text of the feast of the Mother of God (Lk 2:16-21) is part of the broader description of the birth of Jesus (Lk 2,1-7) and of the visit of the shepherds (Lk 2:8-21).
-The angel had announced the birth of the Saviour and gave a sign of recognition: “You will find a baby wrapped in swaddling clothes and lying in a manger!”
-They were expecting the Saviour of a whole people and they were to recognise him in a newborn child, poor, who lies close to two animals!
+The text of the feast of the Mother of God (Lk 2:16-21) is part of the broader description of the birth of Jesus (Lk 2:1-7) and the visit of the shepherds (Lk 2:8-21).
+The angel had announced the birth of the savior and gave a sign of recognition: “You will find a baby wrapped in swaddling clothes and lying in a manger!”
+They were expecting the savior of a whole people and they were to recognize Him in a newborn child, poor, who lies close to two animals!
 What a great surprise!

 God’s plan is fulfilled in an unexpected way, full of surprise.
 This happens today too.
-A poor child is the Saviour of the people!
+A poor child is the savior of the people!
 Can you believe this?

 b) A commentary on the text:

-The shepherds were marginalised people, not greatly appreciated.
+The shepherds were marginalized people and not appreciated.
 They lived together with the animals, separate from the rest of humanity.
 Because of their constant contact with animals, they were considered impure.
 No one would have ever invited them to visit a newly born baby.
-But it is precisely to these shepherds that the Angel of the Lord appears to pass on the great news of the birth of Jesus.
+This is why the Angel of the Lord appears to pass on the great news of the birth of Jesus to them.
 Seeing the vision of the angels, they are full of fear.

 Luke 2:10-12: The first announcement of the Good News

-Luke 2:13-14: The praise of the angels: Glory to God in the highest heaven, and on earth peace for those he favours
+Luke 2:13-14: The praise of the angels: Glory to God in the highest heaven, and on earth peace for those He favors.

 A multitude of angels appears descending from heaven.
 It is heaven that bends itself towards the earth.
-The parts of this verse summarise God’s project, his plan.
+The parts of this verse summarize God’s plan.
 The first part tells us what happens in the world up there: Glory to God in the highest heaven.
-The second part tells us what will happen in the world here below: On earth peace for those he favours!
-If people could experience what it means to be favoured by God, everything would be different and peace would dwell on earth.
+The second part tells us what will happen in the world here below: On earth peace for those He favors!
+If people could experience what it means to be favored by God, everything would be different and peace would dwell on earth.
 And this would be to the greater glory of God who dwells in the highest!

 The Word of God is no longer a sound produced by the mouth.
-It is above all an event!
+It is an event!
 The shepherds literally say: “Let us go to Bethlehem and see this event which the Lord has made known to us”.
-In Hebrew, the expression DABAR may mean both word and thing (event), generated by the word.
+In Hebrew, the expression DABAR means word or talk.
 The word of God is a creative force.
-It fulfils what it says.
+It fulfills what it says.
 At creation God said: “Let there be light, and there was light!”
 (Gen 1:3).
 The word of the angel to the shepherds is the event of the birth of Jesus.

 Luke 2:19-20: Mary’s attitude and that of the shepherds concerning these events

-Luke immediately adds that, "Mary treasured all these things (events) and pondered them in her heart".
-These are two ways of perceiving and welcoming the Word of God: (i) The shepherds get up to see the events and verify the sign given by the angel, and then, they go back to their flocks glorifying and praising God for all that they had seen and heard. (ii) Mary, on the other hand, carefully keeps all these events in her mind and meditates on them in her heart.
-To meditate on things in one’s heart means to ruminate them and throw light on them in the light of the Word of God so as to understand better their full significance for life.
+Luke immediately adds that, "Mary treasured all these things and pondered them in her heart".
+These are two ways of hearing and welcoming the Word of God: (i) The shepherds get up to see the events and verify the sign given by the angel, and then they go back to their flocks glorifying and praising God for all that they had seen and heard. (ii) Mary, on the other hand, carefully keeps all these events in her mind and meditates on them in her heart.
+To meditate on things in one’s heart means to reflect on them in the light of the Word of God, to better understand their full significance.

-According to the norms of the law, the child Jesus is circumcised on the eighth day after his birth (cf. Gen 17:12).
+According to the norms of the law, the child Jesus is circumcised on the eighth day after His birth (cf. Gen 17:12).
 Circumcision was a sign of belonging to the people.
 It gave the person an identity.
-On such an occasion each child received his name (cf. Lk 1:59-63).
-The child receives the name of Jesus that had been given him by the angel before his conception.
-The angel had said to Joseph that the name of the child had to be Jesus “he is the one who is to save his people from their sins” (Mt 1:21).
-The name of Jesus is the same as Joshua, and means God will save.
+On this occasion each child received his name (cf. Lk 1:59-63).
+He receives the name of Jesus that had been given Him by the angel before His conception.
+The angel had said to Joseph that the name of the child had to be Jesus, as “He is the one who is to save His people from their sins” (Mt 1:21).
+The name of Jesus is the transliteration of the name “Yehoshua”, or Joshua, and means Yahweh saves.
 Another name that will gradually be given to Jesus is Christ, which means Anointed or Messiah.
 Jesus is the awaited Messiah.
 A third name is that of Emmanuel, which means God with us (Mt 1:23).
-The complete name is Jesus Christ Emmanuel!

 c) Further information: